TheCSharpAcademy/CodeReviews.Console.CodingTracker/Console.CodingTracker.ananttuli/README.md

 ## Tech Stack

-- This C# console application uses Dapper to connect to an SQLite database.
+- This C# console application uses `Dapper` to connect to an SQLite database.
 - When the application starts, it should create a sqlite database, if one isn’t present.
 - It should also create a table in the database, where the sessions will be stored.
+- Uses a App.config file to configure DB source.(see below for details)

 ## Code Organization